Grim-/UnityObjectActionSystem/README.md

     public override IEnumerator Execute(BaseController _controller, ActionData data, GameObject target, Vector3 hitpoint) {
         Renderer targetObject = null;
+        //some actions may target either the object running the controller or the target that triggered it.

-        switch (data.targetType)
+        //You can choose to implement this or not switch (data.targetType)
         {
             case ActionData.GameObjectActionTarget.SELF: